IngDiegoSosa/ACE-AB1/README.md

 # Acknowledgements
 We acknowledge contributions from Dra.
-Gabriela Olmedo-Álvarez, Africa Islas for their feedback on the applicability and evaluation of the script.
+Gabriela Olmedo-Álvarez, MSc.
+Africa Islas for their feedback on the applicability and evaluation of the script.
+GRA was supported by Postdoctoral Conahcyt fellowship.

 # References
 1. Daisley, B., Vancuren, S. J., Brettingham, D. J., Wilde, J., Renwick, S., Macpherson, C. V., ... & Allen-Vercoe, E. (2024). isolateR: an R package for generating microbial libraries from Sanger sequencing data.
 Bioinformatics, 40(7), btae448. https://doi.org/10.1093/bioinformatics/btae448.